-On occasion during the test some patient’s systems may become momentarily exaggerated.
+On occasion, during the test, some patient’s symptoms may become momentarily exaggerated.
 You may become dizzy, nauseated, and/or weak.
-Care will be given to insure you will not fall down and are able to walk after the test.
+Care will be given to ensure you will not fall and are able to walk after the test.
 These temporary symptoms usually last less than 5 minutes, and the level of severity of these symptoms depends on the reason for your test.
-If you are concerned about not being about to drive afterwards, please make arrangements for someone to transport you home.
+If you are concerned about not being about to drive afterward, please make arrangements for someone to transport you home.

 Sleep medicine is a medical specialty for the diagnosis of and treatment for sleep disorders.
 Sleep studies are observations of the stages of sleep and problems that interfere with proper sleep including obstructive sleep apnea or neurological dysfunctions such as narcolepsy and epilepsy.

 Studies have found poor quality of sleep is a major factor in:

 - Hormone Levels

 Sleep Studies are administered while sleeping in a controlled laboratory environment designed to look like a bedroom or a nice hotel room.
 Patients will be fitted with electrodes and sensors to monitor brain waves, heart function, respiration rate, blood oxygen level, eye movement, body position, leg movement, chin movement, and snoring.
 This will indicate the level, quality and quantity of sleep.

 The different tests will vary in length, but normally they are performed at night while sleeping and last from a minimum of 6 to 8 hours depending on the findings and patient’s schedule.
 If an individual’s normal sleep cycle is to sleep during the day and work during the night then the study will be performed during his/her sleep cycle.